Is Measure ULA (“Mansion Tax”) Affecting the Westside Market? Here’s What I Really See.

 • Quiet, off-market strategies

-This trend has accelerated post-ULA.
+This has become normalized post-ULA.

-5. Strategy Matters More Than Ever
+7. Strategy Matters More Than Ever

-In the $5M–$15M range, success depends on:
+In the $5M–$15M range, success comes down to:

 • Smart pricing